HPAI-BSC/medical-fields/README.md

 ## Project Overview

-The primary goal of this project is to develop a model that can accurately classify medical questions into predefined medical fields.
+The primary goal of this project is to develop a model that can accurately classify medical questions into predefined medical specialities.
 This is particularly useful for organizing large datasets of medical questions and for improving the efficiency of medical information retrieval systems.

-This project downloads datasets from HuggingFace, classifies the questions into the medical fields specified in the configuration file, and creates a merged dataset.
+This project downloads datasets from HuggingFace, classifies the questions into the medical specialities specified in the configuration file, and creates a merged dataset.
 The merged dataset includes the original questions, their options, the correct option, the predicted medical field, the chain of thought (CoT) for the medical field, and the log probability of the CoT medical field.

 ## Directory Structure